-After you have uploaded your photo, you will receive the TUI (tarjeta universitaria inteligente), your Esade ID card, during your first weeks at Esade; it is personal and non-transferable.
-It can be used as a cash card on both campuses and can be recharged at the Eurest restaurants.
+After uploading your photo, you will receive the TUI (tarjeta universitaria inteligente), your Esade ID card, during your first weeks at Esade; it is personal and non-transferable.
+It can be used as a cash card on both campuses and can be recharged at the Eurest & BITE restaurants, as well as on the parking.
 It can be used for paying for meals, the car park in Sant Cugat, making photocopies, borrowing books from the library and other services, not to mention discounts at local businesses.
 You can activate/de-activate your card on the Intranet as well as consult the balance and the history of your TUI transactions.